forrestzhang107/access/README.md

 `node access print-store -v`

-Once you have configured your keys, add your client IPs to the whitelist:
+Once you have configured your keys, add your IPs with description to the whitelist:

-`node access add-ip <ip>`
+`node access add-ip <ip> <desc>`

 IPs can be removed: